Singapore’s swimmers conclude SEA Games campaign with 21 golds

 Quah Jing Wen added to her haul of four golds with another two on the night, winning the 100m butterfly ahead of her sister Ting Wen and then combining with Ting Wen, Christie Chue and Gan Ching Hwee to win the 4x200 freestyle relay.

-This means that Jing Wen finishes the Games with six golds, while 18-year-old Gan has five to her name.
+This means that Jing Wen finished the Games with six golds, while 18-year-old Gan has five to her name.

-In the day's other events, Glen Lim took fourth in the men's 800m freestyle, while debutant Ardi Zulhilmi Azman finished seventh.
+“I personally feel that (at) this meet … I’m on the up and up,” Jing Wen told reporters.

+“In the past four years, I feel like I've been stagnant and not making any progress and I do truly believe that at this meet, I’ve shown just a little bit of what I am capable of and it's very comforting to know that I'm still improving and I'm on the way to achieving my goal.”

 Catch the 31st SEA Games Vietnam 2021 LIVE on meWATCH.
 Sign in now at www.mewatch.sg/seagames and get into the action with Mediacorp.
 Or catch highlights on Mediacorp Entertainment on YouTube.